NishantTiwari00786/Segment-Anything/README.md

-# Segment Anything Model (SAM) and Farmland Classifier Project
+# Segment Anything Model (SAM) and Farmland Classifier Project - SAM

 ## Overview
 This project leverages the **Segment Anything Model (SAM)** alongside other machine learning tools to handle image segmentation tasks, particularly focused on geospatial data related to farmland.
 The project integrates SAM with libraries like **OpenCV** and **TensorFlow** to process and classify images, with the overall goal of identifying and analyzing farmland using both image segmentation and classification methods.